selinaerhabor/memory-game/README.md

 ## 4.2 HTML and CSS Validation Results:
 Below are the links to the result pages for HTML and CSS Validator for the code.

 * HTML code for the website has passed with no errors returned.
-(See screenshot in Browser Tests folder)
+(See screenshot in Tests folder)
 * CSS code for the website has passed with no errors returned.
-(See screenshot in Browser Tests folder)
+(See screenshot in Tests folder)

 ## 4.3 Jasmine Tests Results: